 Santiago with Views of the Sky

 Like Rome, Santiago de Compostela arose in the midst of hills.
 Some of them were gradually absorbed by the metropolitan area, while others continue to fulfil their ancient function as city limits and bastions.
-The all make up a sinuous cityscape of great scenic value, being natural viewpoints and privileged balconies overlooking the city.
+They all make up a sinuous cityscape of great scenic value, being natural viewpoints and privileged balconies overlooking the city.

-Furthermore, they all reveal two realities that unequivocally define Santiago: the omnipresence of the Cathedral and the city’s close relationship with its natural surroundings.
+Furthermore, they reveal two realities that unequivocally define Santiago: the omnipresence of the Cathedral and the city’s close relationship with its natural surroundings.